Download & Other Tools

 - Promoting integrated, community-wide interventions that decrease the burden of asthma on populations at highest risk, including outreach and education, home visiting, and reduction of asthma triggers in homes, schools, child care centers, and workplaces (5)

-- Advancing policies that go beyond poverty reduction to address structural and environmental factors associated with asthma and disproportionately experienced by some groups, such as African American/black families (4)
+- Advancing policies that go beyond poverty reduction to address structural and environmental factors that are associated with asthma and disproportionately experienced by some groups, such as African American/black families (4)

 - Funding local and state tobacco control efforts to reduce secondhand smoke exposure, particularly in multi-unit housing settings, restrict access to cigarettes, and increase the availability and use of smoking cessation programs (5, 6)